Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Discrete-time QW and localization

 where,

 and for which the position split shift operators are,

-To create a real space boundary between topologically distinct phases and reveal non-trivial topological properties at the interface, one can choose different $\theta_2$ to the left $(R_{\theta_{2-}})$ and right side $(R_{\theta_{2+}})$ of a point in the position space, while defining the coin operation $R_{\theta_1}$ uniformly on the entire position space.
-Different combinations of $\theta_1 $ and $\theta_2$ gives different probability distribution across the interface but maximum localisation at the interface can be achieved for the combination $(\theta_1,\theta_{2-},\theta_{2+}) = (-3\pi/2,-\pi,\pi)$ as seen in Fig. \ref{fig7}-(g).
-Probability distribution for different combinations of $(\theta_1, \theta_{2-}, \theta_{2+})$ is shown in Fig.\, \ref{fig7}.
-For parameters when topological edge are created (different winding number) we see a localized state, Fig.\,\ref{fig7}-(c) and (g)\,\cite{28}.
+To create a real space boundary between topologically distinct phases and reveal non-trivial topological properties at the interface, one can choose different $\theta_2$ to the left $(R_{\theta_{2-}})$ and right side $(R_{\theta_{2+}})$ of the intial state (interface) in the position space, while defining the coin operation $R_{\theta_1}$ uniformly on the entire position space.
+Different combinations of $\theta_1 $ and $\theta_2$ gives different probability distribution across the interface but maximum localization at the interface can be achieved for the combination $(\theta_1,\theta_{2-},\theta_{2+}) = (-3\pi/4,-\pi/2,\pi/2)$ as seen in Fig.\,\ref{fig7}-(g).
+Probability distribution for different combinations of $(\theta_1, \theta_{2-}, \theta_{2+})$ is shown in Fig.\,\ref{fig7}.
+For parameters when topological edges are created (different winding number) we see a localized state, Fig.\,\ref{fig7}-(c) and (g)\,\cite{28}.

-Fig.\,\ref{fig71}, shows the standard deviation for homogeneous quantum walk, spatial and temporal- disorder induced quantum walk obtained numerically.
-Homogeneous quantum walk shows increasing behaviour of standard deviation with time when compared to disordered induced quantum walk.
-Absence of increase in standard deviation in the system represent localisation in the system.